keboola/connection-docs/writers/bi-tools/gooddata/index.md

 {: .image-popup}
 ![Screenshot - Access Project](/writers/bi-tools/gooddata/access-project.png)

-You can also disconnect the writer from the GoodData project and connect it to another project.
-However, we recommend that before doing so, you consult this with support.

 ## Date Dimension
 [Date dimension](https://help.gooddata.com/display/doc/Dates+and+Times) is an important concept of the GoodData LDM.
 It is the question of the LDM design to determine for which columns a date dimension should be created.
 One rule of thumb